Available Wherever Books are Sold

 The riveting hidden history of Claire McCardell—the most influential fashion designer you've never heard of.

-Claire McCardell forever changed American fashion.
-In fact, much of what we wear today can be traced back to her: ballet flats, mix-and-match separates, wrap dresses, hoodies, leggings, denim in womenswear, and more.
-She was compared to Albert Einstein for the prophetic original creations that she made over her three-decade career.
-But most importantly, she designed clothes to support a woman's independence.
-She tossed out corsets in favor of a comfortably elegant look.
-She insisted on pockets, during a time when male designers didn't see a need for them.
-She made zippers easy to reach because, as she said, a woman "may live alone and like it, but you may regret it if you wrench your arm trying to zip a back zipper into place."
+Claire McCardell forever changed fashion—and most importantly, the lives of women.
+She shattered cultural norms around women’s clothes, and today much of what we wear traces back to her ingenious, rebellious mind.
+McCardell invented ballet flats and mix-and-match separates, and she introduced wrap dresses, hoodies, leggings, denim, and more into womenswear.
+She tossed out corsets in favor of a comfortably elegant look and insisted on pockets, even as male designers didn’t see a need for them.
+She made zippers easy to reach because a woman “may live alone and like it,” McCardell once wrote, “but you may regret it if you wrench your arm trying to zip a back zipper into place.”

-After World War II, McCardell fought the severe, hyper-feminized silhouette that was championed by predominantly male designers.
-Leading the charge was Christian Dior, who favored tightly cinched waists and towering high heels.
-Dior claimed that he wanted to "save women from nature."
+After World War II, McCardell fought the severe, hyper-feminized silhouette championed by male designers, like Christian Dior.
+Dior claimed that he wanted to “save women from nature.”
 McCardell, by contrast, wanted to set women free.
-Claire McCardell became, as the young journalist Betty Friedan called her in 1955, "The Gal Who Defied Dior."
-And yet it is Dior's name that we remember today.
+Claire McCardell became, as the young journalist Betty Friedan called her in 1955, “The Gal Who Defied Dior.”

 Praise & Reviews